Blaumaus/le_chiffre/README.md

-**Le Chiffre - is a lightweight CS:GO external cheat, which supports lots of features.**
+**Le Chiffre - is a lightweight opensource CS:GO external cheat, which supports lots of features.**

 ## About
 Le Chiffre - is an external feature-rich hack.\